Aşağı Uzunoba

-Aşağı Uzunoba (also, Ashagy Uzunoba and Uzun-oba-ashaga) is a village and municipality in the Babek District of Nakhchivan, Azerbaijan.
+Aşağı Uzunoba (also, Ashaghy Uzunoba and Uzun-oba-ashaga) is a village and municipality in the Babek District of Nakhchivan, Azerbaijan.
 It is located in the right side of the Nakhchivan-Shahbuz highway, 18 km in the north from the district center, on the right bank of the Nakhchivanchay River.
 Its population is busy with grain growing, vegetable-growing and animal husbandry.
 There are secondary school, library, club and a medical center in the village.
 It has a population of 448.

 The name of the village means "the Uzunoba village which is located in the below".